What is a wireframe? Why you should start using this UX design tool

 • How will the web page or application work?

-Wireframes are different from other UX design tools because they do not include very much detail on purpose.
+Wireframe diagrams are different from other UX design tools because they do not include very much detail on purpose.
 A wireframe is not a mockup or a prototype.
 Think of a wireframe as a blueprint that shows proposed features and how a product is expected to work.
 Keeping it simple makes it easier to review and refine the plan as you go.

-Most wireframe examples include simple lines and boxes with very little color or details.
+Most wireframe diagram examples include simple lines and boxes with very little color or details.
 These simple shapes represent UX elements such as menus, buttons, content, and navigation functions.
 For example, a simple rectangle with the words “Logo/Home Page” can represent where the company’s logo will be placed and that the logo will link to the website’s home page.

 A mockup is more like a non-functioning model.
 It gives you a better idea of what the final product will look like with graphics, colors, branding, and fonts, but does not have any UI functions enabled.